AvramDj/AvramDj.github.io/about.md

 ---
-layout: page
+layout: default
 title: About
-permalink: /about/
 ---

-This is my blog where I write about things I find interesting.
+# About Me

+Hi, I'm Avram Djordjevic (nord).
+I write about [your interests/focus areas here].

+[Add more about yourself, your work, interests, and what readers can expect from your blog]